BhavnoorSaroya/solid-octo-bassoon/README.md

 - speak to ai agent for quick interactions (eg natural language conversation with reprompting prior to action execution)
 - speak within slack thread to maintain context

+- poke holes in it until were comfortable with it

 - make board id dynamic

+- make clutch a downloadable slack app

+- test with enactus members

 - web dash to interact with personal trello tasks
 - manual addition of tasks to trello from web ui